raul23/game-assets/README.rst

 Space
 -----
 - `Planets <https://kenney.nl/assets/planets>`_ (kenney.nl)
+- `Space Objects <https://www.gameartguppy.com/shop/space-objects/>`_ (gameartguppy.com)

+  "An intrepid space flier (with thruster animation), objects to avoid and shoot (asteroids, aliens, grenades), power ups (and a banana… everyone needs a glowing banana) some weapons fire options, and of course a big bad boss to fight."
 - `Space Shooter Extension <https://kenney.nl/assets/space-shooter-extension>`_ (kenney.nl)

   - "This package includes new sprites that fit the Space Shooter Redux package.